discsim/frank/docs/quickstart.rst

 The column format should be `u [m]     v [m]      Re(V) [Jy]     Im(V) [Jy]     Weight [Jy^-2]`.

-If you specify `load_dir`, `save_dir` and `uvtable_filename` in the default parameter file, you can perform a fit using the default parameters with
+If you specify `load_dir`, `save_dir` and `uvtable_filename` in the default parameter file, (see below for how to get a template parameter file) you can perform a fit using the default parameters with

 .. code-block:: bash